 The Pupil Premium Plan is reviewed annually and impact reported on by the Pupil Premium Lead along with the appropriate SLT from each site.
 A member of the Trust is also appointed to review the plan with the Pupil Premium Lead throughout the year to ensure that targets are being met.

-As Bromley Beacon Academy now has Key Stage 2 pupils, we are entitled to School Sports Premium moving forward and received funding for the first time in 2016/17.
-The related spending document for Sports Premium (below) will demonstrate the impact for 2016/17 and also the proposed spend for 2017/18.
+As Bromley Beacon Academy has Key Stage 2 pupils, we are entitled to School Sports Premium and have received funding since 2016/17.
+The related spending document for Sports Premium (below) will demonstrate the impact for 2016/17 to 2018/19 and also the proposed spend for 2019/20